FaustinCarter/scraps/README.rst

 modify it, etc. under those terms (which are pretty loose!).

 Documentation is at: http://scraps.readthedocs.io

+If you use this in a publication, please cite the Zenodo DOI:  |DOI|

 If you want to write custom code to load in some type of file that is not a modern Agilent PNA, you'll need a custom process_file function.